-EDU-447 Assessment for Learning 3.00-

-This course is designed to cover all facets of assessment for learning including: designing both formative and summative assessment, supporting, verifying and documenting learning through assessment, and creating multiples modes and opportunities to demonstrate student learning.
+EDU-447 Assessment for Learning 3.00- This course is designed to cover all facets of assessment for learning including: designing both formative and summative assessment, supporting, verifying and documenting learning through assessment, and creating multiples modes and opportunities to demonstrate student learning.
 Other topics include the examination of data to understand learner progress, appropriate use of data to guide instruction, employment of technology to support assessment practice, minimizing sources of assessment bias, differentiation based on assessment results, and understanding accommodations.
 Take EDU-255.
 (Required, Previous). | Take EDU-390.
 (Required, Previous). | Take EDU-419.
 (Required, Previous).

-EDU-447L Assessment for Learning Lab -

-Assessment for Learning Lab
+EDU-447L Assessment for Learning Lab Assessment for Learning Lab Take EDU-447.

-Take EDU-447.
 (Required, Concurrent).

-EDU-460 Internship (teaching Certificate) 1.00-9.00 This semester-long clinical internship provides pre-service teachers with the opportunity to gain practical experience in a P-12 classroom setting.
-Under the supervision of a highly qualified licensed teacher and a university supervisor, students will engage in all aspects of classroom instruction, including lesson planning, teaching, assessment, and classroom management.
-A minimum of six and a maximum of nine credits may be earned to meet the state licensure requirement.
-Internship fee required.
-Graded S/U. EDU-461 Internship (non-Teaching Cert) 1.00-9.00 This semester-long clinical internship provides students with hands-on experience working alongside education professionals in various settings, including school and non-school learning environments.
-Under the supervision of a professional mentor, clinical faculty, and/or a university supervisor, students will gain experience by applying educational theories and principles in a real-world setting.
-This internship experience does NOT fulfill teacher licensure requirements.
-A maximum of nine credits may be earned.
-Internship fee required.
-Graded S/U. EDU-469 Student Teaching: Exceptional Needs, Middle School 6.00- Full-time student teaching for elementary candidates adding an exceptional needs minor at the middle school level.
+EDU-469 Student Teaching: Exceptional Needs, Middle School 6.00- Full-time student teaching for elementary candidates adding an exceptional needs minor at the middle school level.
 Student teaching fee required.
-Graded S/U. EDU-473 Clinical Internship (teaching Certification) 9.00- This clinical internship, also referred to as student teaching, is a semester experience of preservice clinical practice in P-12 schools for candidates preparing to teach in secondary or all-grade licensure settings.
+Graded S/U. EDU-473 Clinical Internship (teaching Certification) 9.00- This clinical internship, also referred to as student teaching, is a semester experience of pre-service clinical practice in P-12 schools for candidates preparing to teach in secondary or all-grade licensure settings.
 Areas of the pre-service experience include all areas of classroom instruction, assessment, management and other classroom related skills under the supervision of a clinical intern supervisor and the direction of a University supervisor.
 Internship fee required.
 Graded S/U. Take EDU-491.
 (Required, Concurrent).
 EDU-474 Clinical Internship (non-Teaching Certification) 9.00- This clinical internship is a semester experience of pre-service clinical practice that includes educational practices related to professions including those in non-school settings under the supervision of a clinical intern supervisor and the direction of a University supervisor.
 This Internship does NOT fulfill teacher licensure requirements.
 Internship fee required.
 Graded S/U. Take EDU-491.
 (Required, Concurrent).

 EDU-480 Special Topics in Education 3.00- Selected topics approved by the Educator's College.
 See course section comments for description.
 Descriptions prior to summer 2022 can be viewed at marian.edu/registrar.
-At Discretion of Department EDU-490 Sr Sem: Critical Service Lrng Capstone Learning Capstone, Peace and Justice 3.00- In this capstone course, future educators will practice the skills to become data-informed instructional practitioners or professional leaders.
-Students will collaborate with a mentor or selected community leaders to identify a specific educational need within the learning community.
-Through a community based or clinically focused project, students will design, implement, and assess interventions to improve educational outcomes for local youth.
+At Discretion of Department EDU-490 Senior Seminar, Critical Service Learning Capstone, Peace and Justice 3.00- Future educators become leaders and activists in this capstone course.
+Students will work with local community leaders to identify a specific need, plan and implement a project with a direct impact on the youth of the Greater Indianapolis Area (community/clinically based).
+The course integrates the general education theme and readings.
+Attendance at convocations is required.
+This course is taken the semester prior to student teaching.
 Take EDU-390.
 (Required, Previous).